VictorHenrique317/flatten-codebase/README.md

 # codebase-flatter
-Flattens a codebase into a single .md file so that it can be fetched to a LLM
+Flattens a codebase into a single .md file so that it can be given to a LLM

 ## Dependencies
 - sudo apt install pandoc